Charlesintown/PokeDex/README.md

 ## Runing the app:
 The simplest way to run this app is to clone repository to your local device and run it with: __npm start__

-I have also deploy this project on Netlify for testing features, so if you want take a look just to to the url directly:
+I have also deploy this project on Netlify for testing features, so if you want take a look just go directly to the url:
 __https://charlesintown-pokedex.netlify.app/#/__

 ## Tools used are: